paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-055-intermodal-transportation.md

 <a id="section-5503"></a>
 ## § 5503.
 Office of Intermodalism
-**(a) Establishment.—** There is established in the Research and Innovative Technology Administration an Office of Intermodalism.
+**(a) Establishment.—** There is established in the Office of the Assistant Secretary for Research and Technology of the Department of Transportation an Office of Intermodalism.

 **(b) Director.—** The head of the Office is a Director who shall be appointed by the Secretary.